reactome/statistics-generator/README.md

 ```

 setting "net" equal to "host" will make it so that the statistics-generator has access to the noe4j running on the host.

+This repo is being continuously integrated using Jenkins using the Jenkinsfile-ci